 The first thing I said is ‘You’ve got to get rid of the dual-density midsole piece.
 It’s causing a lot of ankle sprains.’

-It was a foreign idea but Jim and his team and the crew at Brooks have always been open to ideas and listening.
+It was a foreign idea, but Jim and his team and the crew at Brooks have always been open to ideas and listening.
 That’s one thing that made me interested in starting to work with Brooks.

 Here’s a team that’s hungry, young, and wanted to improve itself.

 I was inspired to work with Brooks starting in 2004.
 In the Western States 100, I ran with a prototype that had the Cascadia upper on a Racer ST midsole and outsole.
 It was a classic.
-One of my favorites to wear.
+One of my favourites to wear.
 I won my sixth consecutive Western States race in this.

 It was a fun project because we had to make something work until the Cascadia came out later that year.
 That year in 2004, I set the course record.
 Which was something I’d been trying for years.
-Finishing that course in daylight was one of my goals and only one other runner that done it before and I broke his record.
+Finishing that course in daylight was one of my goals and only one other runner had done it before and I broke his record.